Emissaries of Evil: Publication history

 The first Emissaries of Evil debuted in Daredevil Annual #1 and were created by Stan Lee, Gene Colan, and John Tartaglione.

 The second Emissaries of Evil debuted in Defenders #42 and were created by Gerry Conway and Keith Giffen.

 The third Emissaries of Evil debuted in Daredevil #377 and were created by Scott Lobdell and Tom Morgan.

 Fictional character biography

 Electro's Emissaries of Evil

-The first Emissaries of Evil was recruited by Electro in a plot of revenge against Daredevil for previous defeats, and consisted of Electro himself, the Gladiator, the Matador, the Stilt-Man, and the Leap-Frog.
-Electro established his headquarters in one of the city's power plants.
-Daredevil happened across Electro meeting with the Matador and attacked them, but Electro waylaid him with an electric blast and then fled with the Matador.
-Electro then instructed the Gladiator, the Stilt-Man, the Leap-Frog, and the Matador to wait in different parts of the city for Daredevil to show up.
-Later, as part of Electro's plan, the Matador followed Daredevil and ambushed him, but Daredevil easily overcame him.
-Then Daredevil overcame the Stilt-Man.
-The Leap-Frog then attacked Daredevil in Central Park.
-Although the villains were defeated, they were able to return to Electro's hideout.
-When Daredevil arrived, the Emissaries of Evil conducted one final mass assault on Daredevil.
-Daredevil defeated all of them and wrapped the whole group up in a lasso made from an electric wire so that they could not break free, then left them there for the police to find.
+The first Emissaries of Evil is recruited by Electro in a plot of revenge against Daredevil for previous defeats, and consists of Electro, Gladiator, Matador, Stilt-Man, and Leap-Frog.
+Electro establishes his headquarters in one of the city's power plants.
+Daredevil happens across Electro meeting with Matador and attacks the two, but Electro attacks him and flees with Matador.
+Electro then instructs Gladiator, Stilt-Man, Leap-Frog, and Matador to wait in different parts of the city for Daredevil to show up.
+Later, as part of Electro's plan, Matador follows Daredevil and ambushes him, but Daredevil easily overcomes him and the other villains.
+After being defeated, the villains return to Electro's hideout.
+When Daredevil arrives, the Emissaries of Evil conduct a final assault on Daredevil.
+Daredevil defeats all of the villains, then subdues them with a lasso.